vrypan/fario/README.md

 New commands: `fario-out`, `fario-in`, `fario-new-signer`, `fario-remove-signer`, `fario-sign`, `fario-cast`.

+# Data format
+Most of the scripts bellow pipe farcaster `Message` objects in and/or out.
+To make the payload command-line friendly, we serialize it and encode it using base64.
+So where "`far` data" is mentioned bellow, this is a protobuf Message converted like this: `base64(serialize(Message))`.

 # fario-out

 `fario-out` is used to export data from a farcaster hub.